 - Fill a large bowl with ice, and enough water to fill the bowl halfway.
 Place a medium bowl in it with a fine mesh strainer nearby along with a piece of buttered wax paper.
 Set aside.

-- Place the milk in a medium saucepan and heat over medium low heat until just before it begins to boil.
+- Place the milk in a medium saucepan and heat over medium low heat until just before it begins to boil (it will be smoking).

 - While the milk heats, place the sugar and egg yolks in a medium bowl and whisk until well incorporated.
-Add the flour and and whisk vigorously until smooth.
-When the milk is hot enough, add ⅓ of it to the egg mixture in a slow steady stream while whisking constantly to temper the eggs.
-Once ⅓ has been added, add the rest while whisking constantly until combined.
+Add the cornstarch and and whisk vigorously until smooth.
+When the milk is hot enough, add 1/3 of it to the egg mixture in a slow steady stream while whisking constantly to temper the eggs.
+Once 1/3 has been added, add the rest while whisking constantly until combined.

 - Place the mixture back in the saucepan and cook over medium heat, whisking constantly to prevent lumps, until the mixture begins to boil.
 Continue to cook for another minute until very thick.
-Remove from heat and whisk in the vanilla bean paste and softened butter, then place in the strainer over the bowl set over the ice bath and strain to remove any lumps or bits of egg.
+Remove from heat and whisk in the vanilla and softened butter, then strain through the sieve into the bowl over the ice bath.
 Cover the pastry cream with the buttered wax paper to prevent a skin from forming and allow to cool at room temperature.
 Once cooled, place in the refrigerator until ready to use.

 - Preheat the oven to 375 degrees.
 Grease a pie pan with butter or cooking spray and set aside.
 Combine the graham cracker crumbs, sugar, pinch of salt, and melted butter in a small bowl.
 Pour into the prepared pie pan, and press the crust in an even layer from the middle out to the corners and up the sides as evenly as possible.
 Bake for 10 minutes, or until lightly golden.
 Cool slightly on a wire rack.